Strong nonlocal tuning of the current-phase relation of a quantum dot based Andreev molecule: Results

 \subsubsection{Off-resonance case}

 The left QD is tuned far from hybridization between the QDs by tuning $\varepsilon_L$ so that the left QD is deep in blockade.
 The green arrows in Fig.~\ref{fig:eemap}b show one such value for $\varepsilon_L$, equidistant from both resonances at $\varepsilon_L=-0.5U$.
-The current-phase relation (CPR) for some values of $\varepsilon_R$ is shown in Fig.~\ref{fig:cpr}a., while Fig.~\ref{fig:cpr}b shows the same for a wide region of $\varepsilon_R$.
+The current-phase relation (CPR) for some values of $\varepsilon_R$ is shown in Fig.~\ref{fig:cpr}a, while Fig.~\ref{fig:cpr}b shows the same for a wide region of $\varepsilon_R$.
 The particular values of $\varepsilon_R$ where the line cuts of Fig.~\ref{fig:cpr}a are taken are indicated by arrows.

-The orange and blue curves of Fig.~\ref{fig:cpr}a show a near sinusoidal CPR corresponding to a conventional $0$ junction (skewdness, and higher harmonic components of the CPRs are addressed in Section~\ref{supp:harmonics}), taken at $\varepsilon_R=-1.396U$ and $\varepsilon_R=-1.018U$ respectively.
+The orange and blue curves of Fig.~\ref{fig:cpr}a show a near sinusoidal CPR corresponding to a conventional $0$ junction (skewness, and higher harmonic components of the CPRs are addressed in Appendix~\ref{supp:harmonics}), taken at $\varepsilon_R=-1.396U$ and $\varepsilon_R=-1.018U$ respectively.
 In this region the GS is a doublet state, as opposed to \mbox{SC-QD-SC} systems where the $0$ junction is in the singlet region\cite{bargerbos_singlet-doublet_2022}.
-This is due to the single electron occupying the off-resonance nonlocal QD, which does not influence the local current, but is counted when determining the particle parity of the whole system.
+This is due to the single electron occupying the off-resonance nonlocal QD, which does not influence the local current, but is counted when determining the particle parity of the whole system, as discussed in Section~\ref{sec:methods}.

 The green ($\varepsilon_R=-0.737$) and red ($\varepsilon_R=-0.496$) curves show CPRs which are shifted by $\pi$ in $\varphi_R$ corresponding to a $\pi$ junction.
 The $0-\pi$ transition is driven by the GS transition, yielding a parity change (as demonstrated by the coincidence of the blue-red color transition and the solid black phase boundary in Fig.~\ref{fig:cpr}b).
 This means that we need to add or remove a quasiparticle to/from the system, to observe the $0-\pi$ transition.
 As expected these results show the same qualitative behavior as a single \mbox{SC-QD-SC} system\cite{bargerbos_singlet-doublet_2022}, since the left QD is in blockade.